jina-ai/jina-hub/segmenters/nlp/SpacySentencizer/README.md

     with f:
         f.index_lines(['It is a sunny day!!!!
 When Andy comes back, we are going to the zoo.'], on_done=print_chunks,  line_format='csv')
     ```
-    The `slidingwindowsegmenter.yml` can be created with following configurations:
+    The `spacysentencizer.yml` can be created with following configurations:

     ```yaml
-    !SlidingWindowSegmenter
+    !SpacySentencizer
     with:
       window_size: 10
       step_size: 5